AdrianBav/contentcustoms/README.md

 ¦   	+-- scroller.php
 ```

-The point of interest here is the **styles.css** file which builds on the bootstrap CSS to customize it's components to achieve the Content Customs look.
+The point of interest here is the **styles.css** file which builds on the Bootstrap CSS to customize it's components to achieve the Content Customs look.
 The **cc-theme.css** file works similar to the Bootstrap theme in that it provides color gradients and styles unique to Content Customs.